Mum and Baby Yoga classes

 at St Luke’s Church, The Avenue, TW9 2AH

-Postnatal Yoga with Baby Yoga classes in Richmond & Kew
+Mum & Baby Yoga in Richmond & Kew

 A welcoming, fun and nourishing class blending healing postnatal yoga for mum, baby yoga stretches & movements, with time and space to share and connect with other new mums!

-Carefully selected postnatal yoga poses and practices will help you to:
+Carefully selected postnatal yoga poses and practices will help you to stretch out tension, gradually rebuild strength, support your pelvic floor and relax and restore as a new mum,

-Baby yoga stretches and movements adapted to your baby’s age will not only keep your baby entertained and settled, but also help you better understand and actively support their physical and emotional development, develop their body awareness, motricity & confidence, hit ‘developmental milestones’ and promote bonding and relaxation.
+Baby yoga stretches and movements adapted to your baby’s age will not only keep your baby entertained, but also help you better understand and actively support their physical development, body confidence, ‘hit’ their developmental milestones, and promote bonding and relaxation.

 Through the class, you’ll also learn practical tips to take into your day to day life, like new ways to lift and carry your baby and offer ‘tummy time’, supportive baby play ideas and songs, and how to integrate some yoga for you in a busy day with your baby.